Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 Wikipedia still has him tagged as a white supremacist and extremist.

-Like he is like anything anything but uh an extremist, and as far as I know, all the trouble he got was he did a few interviews with like Charles Murray.
+And as far as I know, all the trouble he got was he did a few interviews with like Charles Murray.

 Yeah.

-Stefan Molyneux, he's an extremist on your eggs drying up.
+He's an extremist on your eggs drying up.

 Yeah, that's good.

-I l I love his bits on Taylor Swift.
+I love his bits on Taylor Swift.

 Like, you know, that's where this whole egg thing began.

-You know, all I see is a dried up eggs.
+All I see is dried up eggs.

-Yeah, he just sees it everywhere.
+He just sees it everywhere.

 Maureen says, good news from the Netherlands.

-Yes, they're a House of Representatives voted to follow the US.
+Yesterday, our House of Representatives voted to follow the US.

-Yeah, I know, I covered it.
+I covered it.

 But that is great news.

-Uh Jimbo says, I'm looking forward to President Trump announcing a deal with El Salvador to imprison the violent gang known as Antifar.
+Jimbo says, I'm looking forward to President Trump announcing a deal with El Salvador to imprison the violent gang known as Antifar.

 God, that would be so funny, wouldn't it?

-A bunch of soft-handed Californian leftists, Portland leftists get sent to the most notorious prison in the world.
+A bunch of soft-handed Californian leftists, Portland leftists, get sent to the most notorious prison in the world.

 That's a sitcom we all want to see.